 ● Track costs; approve and code invoices according to categories in House Cost Ledger.
 Maintain House Cost Ledger, House Pricing Calculator, and other records, as required.

-● Advise the executive director and construction committee (CC) on house plans, specifications and cost estimates, cost savings and potential construction problems for approved plans, as needed.
+● Advise the Executive Director on house plans, specifications and cost estimates, cost savings and potential construction problems for approved plans, as needed.

-● Supervise and delegate tasks related to scheduling and training of construction volunteers, including construction site supervisors, ensuring construction safety measures are discussed and followed on each job site and safety signs are posted and required training is satisfactorily completed.
+● Supervise and manage tasks related to scheduling and training of construction volunteers, including construction site supervisors, ensuring construction safety measures are discussed and followed on job sites and safety materials are posted and required training is satisfactorily completed.

-● Order and purchase construction materials and tools, as required, and maintain appropriate records.
+● Obtain construction materials and tools, ensure adequate resources are available and maintain appropriate records.

 ● Obtain license information and certificates of insurance from all subcontractors each year.